A Guide for the Amateur Car Chauffeur and How to Become a Limo Driver

 - Click to print (Opens in new window)

-This entry was posted on February 26, 2014 by The Childlike Author.
+This entry was posted on February 26, 2014 by The Janitor.
 It was filed under Comedy, Life, Satire and was tagged with amateur car chauffeur, author, car chauffeur, chauffeur, childlike, Childlike Author, how to become a limo driver, limo driver, satire, tighty whities.